Xubuntu/wiki.xubuntu.org/Development-Roadmap-For-Xubuntu-18.10.md

-# Development Roadmap for Xubuntu 18.10

-## Decided
+# Decided

-## Blueprint left over from Xubuntu 18.04
+# Blueprint left over from Xubuntu 18.04

 -   parole: New PackageKit plugin installer
 -   Integrate the Pidgin theme